 Antibody tests look for proteins made by your immune system called antibodies that suggest past coronavirus infection.
 Specifically, they look for antibodies called IgM and IgG.
 Antibody tests can’t diagnosis current coronavirus infection.

 The January 2021 study found that IgM and IgG antibody tests correctly identified the presence of these antibodies in 84.5 and 91.6 percent of cases, respectively.

 Most people with COVID-19 develop mild illness.
 If you think you have COVID-19, you should isolate yourself from others as soon as possible.
 The

 Call 911 or go to the nearest emergency room if you have symptoms like:

 Research suggests rapid COVID-19 tests are most accurate when used in the first week after symptoms start.

 The risk of getting a false negative result is relatively high with rapid tests.
-For people with symptoms, there’s roughly a 25 percent chance of getting a false negative.
-For people without symptoms, the risk is about 40 percent.
+For people without symptoms, there’s a higher chance of getting a false negative result compared to people with symptoms.
 On the other hand, rapid tests give a false positive less than 1 percent of the time.